dogethereum/wdoge-deprecated/README.md

 1. Open the [gnosis safe application](https://gnosis-safe.io/app/).
 2. Click "New Transaction"
 3. Click "Contract interaction"
-4. Paste the DogeToken proxy address.
+4. Paste the WDoge proxy address.
 See [here](#reading-the-proxy-state) to get the address.
-5. Paste the `DogethereumProxy` ABI.
+5. Paste the `WDogeProxy` ABI.
 To get the ABI:
   1. Run `hh compile` to ensure contracts are compiled.
-  2. Run `jq .abi artifacts/contracts/DogethereumProxy.sol/DogethereumProxy.json` to get the ABI.
+  2. Run `jq .abi artifacts/contracts/WDogeProxy.sol/WDogeProxy.json` to get the ABI.
 6. Select either `upgradeTo` or `upgradeToAndCall` as the method.
   - If there's no migration or initialization contract call then you want the `upgradeTo` method.
 7. Paste the new logic contract address in the `newImplementation` textbox.